stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_controller/33_event_filter.md

     <img src="images/event_filter/event_filter.png">
 </p>

+The interaction diagram details the following steps:
-From the activity diagram, events are routed into the Filter by the View, through a `handle_event(event)` interface.
+1. events are routed into the Filter by the View, through a ``handle_event(event)`` interface
-The Event Filter can now recognize a specific event and perform operations on the Models it is connected to.
+2. The Event Filter can now recognize a specific event and perform operations on the Models it is connected to.
 These Models may or may not be the same that the View is observing.

-If the Event Filter handles the Event,
-The View is notified of this through either a flag on the Event class or a boolean return value for the `handle_event()` method.
-The event is not handled further.
+3. If the Event Filter handles the Event, The View is notified through either a flag on the Event class or a boolean return value for the ``handle_event()`` method.
+In the case presented above, the latter strategy is used.
+The ``True`` return value implies that the event should not be handled further by the View.

-If the Event Filter call instead returns False, the View handles the Event as usual.
+4. If ``EventFilter.handle_event()`` returns ``False``, the View handles the event as usual.

-The Event Filter may decide to return False even if it actually handles the event, to let the View perform its operation as well.
-This may be an indication of a technical smell, but it might be justified if, for example, the Event Filter performs event logging for debugging purposes.
+Please observe that the Event Filter might choose to handle the event and still return ``False``, allowing the View to operate as usual.

 As a consequence of its design and purpose, the Event Filter must be dependent on the UI, and must know how to handle the UI Event interface.

 ### Practical Example

 The Qt toolkit offers a clear example of an Event Filter.
-A class `EventFilter` derived from `QObject` reimplements the method `QObject.eventFilter()`.
+A class ``EventFilter`` derived from `QObject` reimplements the method `QObject.eventFilter()`.
 An instance of `EventFilter` is then installed onto a target object through `installEventFilter()`.